rahul-verma/arjuna/docs/source/fundamentals/cli.rst

     * If not provided, then value of "--rootdir" option from pytest is used.
     * If **--rootdir** is also not provided, then the current working directory is used.

+Note:
+    pytest determines root directory in various ways.
+If you are facing difficulties with test discovery, try the following:
+    * If your IDE provisions it, set the current working directory to test project root directory.
+    * Cd into the project root
+    * Add these to command line: --project . -c pytest.ini

 .. _cli_testselect:

 **Controlling Test Selection**